okteto/build/README.md

 ### `file`

-The path to the Okteto Manifest.
-Default `"okteto.yml"`.
-Name of the Dockerfile.
-Default `"Dockerfile"`.
+The path to the Okteto Manifest or name of the Dockerfile.

 ## Example usage